Slip & Fall and Premises Liability

 We combine decades of legal experience handling these cases to help clients get the compensation they deserve.
 Each premises liability lawyer also works diligently to ensure that those responsible for the unsafe conditions that caused the accident are made fully accountable.
 We have recovered millions of dollars for slip and fall victims.

 We understand the pain and stress that can come with being injured in an accident, especially when it happens through no fault of your own.
-Our attorneys fight for the people that we represent in the courtroom and at the bargaining table so that clients can focus on their physical recovery.
-Our firm also has a long history of success, making sure that insurance companies live up to their end of the bargain they make with policyholders.
+Premises liability is a form of personal injury law, and our personal injury attorneys fight for the people that we represent in the courtroom and at the bargaining table so that clients can focus on their physical recovery.

 Premises liability generally refers to a legal theory that holds property owners responsible for a wide range of accidents.
 It is a form of negligence that is based on a “duty of care” that property owners owe to most people who step foot on the premises.